NC State I-Corps

 - Intellectual Property Strength – Strong patent protection is characterized by broad claims that protect your technology and the space around it, as well as an understanding of related patents and publications that may limit your patent’s scope.
 A patent or copyright (or a willingness to file one) is a requirement to participate in I-Corps Sites.

 3. Team completes 6-session NSF NC State I-Corps Site Program

 4. Team makes a “go” or “no go” decision on pursuing commercialization through the national Innovation Corps – National Innovation Network Teams Program (I-Corps Teams) program (an intensive 8-week NSF training with $50,000 grant)

-- Today – Applications accepted for Spring 2018 I-Corps Cohort
+- Today – Applications accepted for Summer 2018 I-Corps Cohort

 - Heavy hors d’oeuvres and beverages will be provided

 - Thursday, 6/7: 10 AM – 5 PM, Session 1

 - Thursday, 6/14: 12 PM – 2 PM, Session 2

 - Thursday, 6/28: 12 PM – 2 PM, Session 3

 - Thursday, 7/12: 12 PM – 2 PM, Session 4